garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 ## Conclusions

-We have shown how we can use a formal verification tool like VeriSol to check functional properties in a ERC20 implementation.
+We have shown how we can use a formal verification tool like VeriSol to check functional properties for a ERC20 implementation.
 We discussed a range of properties like function pre/postconditions, contract invariants and temporal properties.
-Even we argue that that the use of these tool cannot replace professional security audit it can help developers (and auditors) to reason about their contract and gain confidence.
+Even though the use of these tools cannot replace professional security audit, it can help developers (and auditors) to reason about their contract and gain confidence.

 ## Acknowledgments

 Special thanks to Shuvendu Lahiri for the technical assistance on VeriSol and @VeraBe for helping me with VeriMan.